 In its most common meaning, table salt is refined rock salt.
 If iodine is added, it is iodized salt.
 During the term of President Fidel Ramos, one of his projects was the marketing of cheap iodized salt for the benefit of communities that have little access to food that are naturally high in iodine (i.e., seafood).
 Iodine, according to studies, helps prevent thyroid problems, and even mental retardation and low I.Q.

-If both iodine and iron has been added, it is double-fortified salt.
+If both iodine and iron have been added, it is double-fortified salt.

 What about kosher salt?
 The grains of kosher salt are not as fine as that of refined salt but they are not as large as rock salt either.
 Kosher salt grains are rather flat.
 Aside from the shape and size, is there any other significance?
 Note these two conflicting claims.